 2010 and ongoing

 Improvising with materials close at hand, Seat Assignment consists of photographs, video, and digital images all made while in flight using only a camera phone.
 The project began spontaneously on a flight in March 2010 and is ongoing.
-At present, over 2500 photographs and video, made on more than 70 different flights to date, constitute the raw material of the project.
+At present, over 2500 photographs and video, made on nearly 200 different flights to date, constitute the raw material of the project.

 Scroll down for more images.